- Our Youth Beginning Program

 The Beginning Junior Program is essentially the same as the Pee-Wee Program, except Juniors begin in a 45 minute class.
 Due to their age, they automatically begin as a white belt.

-What equipment is necessary to participate in the Discovery Program?
+What equipment is necessary to participate

 The only item necessary is a karate gi (uniform) which consists of pants, a top, and a belt which can be provided by Scottsdale Martial Arts Center.
 To purchase a gi, please speak to one of our assistants at the front desk.
+The student will need sparring gear when they are ready to start sparring.

 Will karate make my child aggressive and want to fight?